AAV stability

 See it for the first time

-Combine AAV and SYBR Gold® dye in a differential scanning fluorimetry (DSF) experiment on Uncle, and you can pinpoint the temperatures when your AAV capsid starts to lose its genome.
+Combine AAV and SYBR Gold® dye in a differential scanning fluorimetry (DSF) experiment on Aunty, and you can pinpoint the temperatures when your AAV capsid starts to lose its genome.
 This is called genome ejection (or AAV uncoating) and happens with AAV well before capsid proteins unfold and aggregate.
 SYBR Gold fluorescence intensity increases when there’s more free DNA – either from degraded AAV at the start of an experiment, or as DNA is ejected from AAV capsids during a thermal ramp.
 The temperature when aggregation starts can be easily tracked by looking for a sharp increase in SLS intensity.

 See it for the first time